Low Photon Number Non-Invasive Imaging Through Time-Varying Diffusers: Methods

 \subsection{Experimental setup}

 We designed and constructed our experimental setup, which consisted of a fluorescence wide-field microscope.
 For the objective, we used Nikon S Plan Fluor ELWD 20x/0.45, and for the excitation beam, we utilized a Spectra-Physics Millennia PRO laser with a wavelength of 532 nm.
 We utilized several neutral density filters to attenuate the laser beam.
-The fluorescence sample was placed within the working distance of the primary objective, while a rotating diffuser (Edmund Holographic Diffuser of 5° Diffusing Angle) was positioned adjacent to the microscope objective.
-To select the desired field of view in our experiment, we illuminated the sample from a transmissive side using another objective (Nikon Nikon S Plan Fluor ELWD 40x/0.60), which was usually out of focus to provide a large excitation spot.
+The fluorescence sample was placed within the working distance of the primary objective, while a rotating diffuser (Edmund Holographic Diffuser of 5° Diffusing Angle) was positioned adjacent to the microscope objective (between the objective and the sample).
+To select the desired field of view in our experiment, we illuminated the sample from a transmissive side using another objective (Nikon S Plan Fluor ELWD 40x/0.60), which was usually out of focus to provide an adjustable excitation spot with a typical diameter of around 100~$\mu$m.
+The diffusing angle was chosen in accordance with the imaging system to produce scattered light that matches the camera's sensor size.
+In our experiment, it was important to have a speckle size that was at least two times larger than the pixel size to avoid aliasing.
+Therefore, the system magnification and the diffusing angle have to be adjusted accordingly.

-To filter the fluorescence light from the excitation source, we employed a dichroic mirror (Edmund 552), a long-pass filter (Thorlabs FELH0550), and a notch filter Semrock NF01-532U-25.
+To separate the fluorescence light from the excitation source, we employed a dichroic mirror (Edmund 552), a long-pass filter (Thorlabs FELH0550), and a notch filter Semrock NF01-532U-25.
 Additionally, to ensure good visibility of speckles, a band-pass filter (Thorlabs FBH590-10) was used.
 The tube lens in our setup was a Thorlabs TTL200-A with a focal length of 200 mm.
-The ORCA-Quest 2 qCMOS camera from Hamamatsu was positioned at the focal point of the tube lens.
+The camera was positioned at the focal point of the tube lens.
+The experiments were performed using a Hamamatsu ORCA-Quest 2 qCMOS camera (C15550-22UP).
+The camera features a back-illuminated sensor with \(4096 \times 2304\) pixels and a pixel size of \(4.6 \mu\text{m} \times 4.6 \mu\text{m}\).
+According to the manufacturer specifications, the sensor provides a peak quantum efficiency of approximately 85\%, an ultra-low readout noise of 0.30 electrons rms in Ultra Quiet mode, and a dark current of 0.016 electrons pixel\(^{-1}\) s\(^{-1}\) at \(-20^\circ\)C.

 Mounts for the fluorescence sample and the rotating diffuser with its motor were custom-designed and 3D-printed.